OpenTreeOfLife/opentree/deploy/README.md

 not the server).
 Set its file permissions to 600.

+To support secure (HTTPS) web connections, put the required files on the server:
+ - Our Apache config currently expects to find the **SSL private keyfile** (from your local filesystem) at `/etc/ssl/private/opentreeoflife.org.key`.
+ - You'll also need to push the **combined public SSL cert file** (setup/ssl-certs/STAR_opentreeoflife_org.pem) to its expected location `/etc/ssl/certs/opentree/STAR_opentreeoflife_org.pem`.

 If running the API, put the private key for the github account somewhere (e.g. in ~/.ssh/opentree/), so that the API can push changes to study files out to github.

-To support secure (HTTPS) web connections, put the private keyfile on the server.
-Our Apache config currently expects to find this at /etc/ssl/private/opentreeoflife.org.key

 Create one configuration file for each server.
 A configuration is just a shell script that sets some variables.
 See sample.config in this directory for documentation on how to prepare a configuration file.